llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Too vague and non-specific

-Descriptions like "We are an innovative company that develops solutions for our customers" are worthless for AI systems.
-They provide no concrete context and could apply to thousands of websites.
+Descriptions like "We are an innovative company that develops solutions for our customers" provide no concrete context and could apply to thousands of websites.

 → Be specific: What exactly do you do, for whom, and with what result?